Global Health Chronicles

 Segment Synopsis: Auerbach explains his sense of being part of something much larger, an important historical event for a young physician.

-Keywords: 60 Minutes; disease; epidemiology; etiologic agent; gay men; gratifying; homosexual; Los Angeles, California; new disease; part of history; public affairs officer; public health issue; serologic test
+Keywords: 60 Minutes; Los Angeles, California; disease; epidemiology; etiologic agent; gay men; gratifying; homosexual; new disease; part of history; public affairs officer; public health issue; serologic test